Left: ROLU's Seven Stacked Benches (After Shelves). Right: AQQ Design's Temple chair

 Last month, with ICFF and New York Design Week looming, I arranged for Matt Olson and Matthew Sullivan to get on the phone with me for what I was describing as "a long conversation about furniture design."
 Olson is one third of ROLU, a Minneapolis studio whose products include furniture, landscape design, urban planning and collaborative public art, among other work.
 And Sullivan runs AQQ Design in Los Angeles, where he produces furniture and objects that show a keen interest in the experimental spirit of postmodernist design (although he might cringe at that oversimplification); he also writes a twice-monthly column about lesser-known design figures for Core77.

 I chose these two because I admire their work, and also because I thought that they could provide a sort of outsider's perspective on the industry—both make furniture, but their work is more about engaging with design history than producing and selling chairs for people's homes and businesses.
-Indeed, as I found out during our conversation, neither one considers himself "a furniture designer" exactly, and getting them to talk about just furniture design was impossible.
+Indeed, as I found out during our conversation, neither one really considers himself "a furniture designer" exactly, and getting them to talk about just furniture design was nearly impossible.
 Over the course of two wide-ranging telephone calls, they touched on everything from the nature of capitalism to their youthful punk-rock days and Robert Filliou's theory of the poetic economy.
-What follows is a condensed version of our conversation.
+What follows is a vastly condensed version of our conversation.

 Maybe we can start by talking about blogging—you're both active bloggers, and it seems to inform your design work.